onimaids/greed/README.md

 # Greed
-Greed is a _cool_ Lua library attempting to enrich the standard library with useful methods and other extra content.
+Greed is another Lua library that enhances the standard library.
+Unlike others, it tries to blend in with the rest of the standard library; in terms of syntax and usage style (like a monkey-patch).

 # Guide
-So far, this library only adds a few features, which includes stuff like _a better type system_ and _extra methods_.

 ## Result types
-Borrowed from rust (pun intended), Lua can now use result types for error handling instead of obscure program crashes.
+Borrowed from rust (pun intended), Lua can now use result types for error handling instead of meaningless-and-obscure program crashes.

 ```lua
 local foo = func_that_returns_result()